-If you have bipolar depression, your doctor may or may not prescribe antidepressants, depending on your symptoms and medical history.
-Mood-stabilizing drugs or certain antipsychotic meds also can help treat the condition.
+If you have bipolar depression, your doctor might prescribe mood stabilizers, depending on your symptoms and medical history.
+Antidepressants or certain antipsychotic meds might also help.

-Called antidepressants, these help lift your mood and ease the sadness and hopelessness you might feel.
-Work with your doctor to find the one that works best for you with the fewest side effects.
+Called antidepressants, these can help lift your mood and ease your sadness and hopelessness.
+Work with your doctor to find one that works best for you with the fewest side effects.